 We reliably meet all local and federal environmental mandates, including rigorous adherence to approximately 270 mitigation and best practices currently in place for the NPR-A. We work in close collaboration with regulatory agencies and other interested stakeholders to design and build infrastructure that minimizes disturbance to wetlands and the unique benefits they provide.
 In addition, Willow will be one of the first North Slope projects designed and built in compliance with new EPA rules that reduce volatile organic compounds and methane emissions.

 ConocoPhillips also has a long history of working with the village of Nuiqsut and the other North Slope villages.
 We work diligently to build inclusive, honest and respectful relationships with our North Slope stakeholders and engage with them openly and transparently in order to promote understanding of our activities, learn more about local concerns and collaboratively seek solutions.
 We believe the relationships we have developed with North Slope residents are mutually beneficial and provide the basis for understanding and working together.

 In addition to stimulating economic growth, Willow will also promote U.S. energy security by increasing domestic oil supply.
 If approved, the Willow project could produce in excess of 100,000 barrels of oil per day.

-Additional oil production will also help keep a key piece of U.S. infrastructure, the Trans-Alaska Pipeline, economically viable.
-The estimated production rate from Willow would be about a 20 percent increase over current TAPS throughput.
+Additional oil production will also help keep a key piece of U.S. infrastructure, the Trans-Alaska Pipeline System (TAPS), economically viable.
+The estimated production rate from Willow would be about a 20% increase over current TAPS throughput.